 With clear explanations of every module and even clearer pricing, ESET Internet Security is a reliable malware protection suite.
 But while its accuracy is good, Microsoft Defender saw more accurate results.

 - Webcam protectionSpecify exactly which apps are allowed to use your webcam

 - Gaming modeCeases notifications and CPU-intensive activity when a game or application runs at full screen

 - Parental controlsProvides content filtering, app restrictions, time limits, activity monitoring and device location detection

-ESET Internet Security is one of the more comprehensive and transparent anti-malware suites around.
+ESET Internet Security a comprehensive and transparent anti-malware suite.

 - Includes optional parental controls